YottaDB/YDBDoc/AdminOpsGuide/dbrepl.rst

 This also creates a leaf-level certificate for Bob.
 The openssl.conf used to create this example in available in the download for your reference.
 Ensure that your openssl.cnf file is configured according to your environment and security requirements.

-3. Create the $gtmcrypt_config file.
+3. Create the $ydb_crypt_config file.
 Specify the names of all participating instances.

    .. parsed-literal::
       ./gen_gc Alice Bob